-- SIM Distribution Network Analysis – a scenario for running simulation based on the result of the optimization converted to the SIM scenario to analyze the network suggested at the NO stage in more detail.
+- SIM Distribution Network Analysis — a scenario that is based on the result of the optimization.
+This result has been converted to the SIM scenario to analyze the suggested network in more detail.

 - SIM Budget Comparison — a scenario for analyzing the impact of unstable demand on the service level of the supply chain.

 We plan to start selling home and garden products in the USA.

 We will consider a supply chain with 70 customers on the territory of the United States.

 The supply chain deals with five products: lighting, large home appliances, furniture, gardening equipment, and small appliances.